eavi12/Internet-Security-Awareness/README.md

 # Internet-Security-Awareness
-# Online Awareness Hub
+# Internet-Security-Awareness Hub

-Welcome to the Cybersecurity Awareness Hub!
+Welcome to the Internet-Security-Awareness Hub!
 This repository is a collection of resources and tips to help you and your loved ones stay safe online.

 ## Table of Contents
 - [Introduction](#introduction)